bradbell/implicit_ad/readme.md

-# Title
-AD Methods That Differentiate Implicit Functions
+# AD Methods That Differentiate Implicit Functions

 # Support
 This package is no under development or supported.